Top

 Fig. 1.Protoledpidoendron scharyanum (Mid-Devonian, Germany.
 Lower Devonian, Yungnagn, China)

-a: branch attached with threadlike foliage, b: magnified branch surface.
+a: branch attached with thread-like foliage, b: magnified branch surface.
 2.Lepidodendron oculis-felis (Lower Permian).
 3. Calamites cisti (Upper Permian, Germany).
 4. Calamites, a: medullary groove (髄孔), b: xylem, c: medullary ray (射出髄).
 5. Archaeopteris latifolia.
 6. Archaeopteris hibernica.
 7. Leaf based of several Lycopods: a, young twig of arborescent Lycopod; b, Lepidodendron; c, Lepidophloios; d, Bothrodendron

 Calamophyton: mid-Devonian → morphologically similar with Hyenia = classified into Arthrophyta, homospore or heterospore is unknown